msillano/IoTwebUI/README22.md

 - Use prefixes to group related commands in IoTwebUI.
 - Be easy to remember and recognize (if using voice commands).<br>

-A pad is dedicated to 'user RULES' identified with a name: they are treated like 'tap-to-runs': they can be used in Alarms, or activated with buttons or by voice command, or launched from another RULE.<br>
+A pad is dedicated to 'user RULES' identified with a name: they are treated like 'tap-to-runs': they can be used in Alarms, activated with buttons or by voice command, or launched from another RULE.<br>
 _Of course 'RULES' and 'tap-to-runs' must have unique names to be identified._

 ### RULES